How to value a business: 7 methods and examples (UK)

 This method is less common for small businesses for several reasons:

-• Demands comprehensive records of capital expenditures and cash flows
+- Demands comprehensive records of capital expenditures and cash flow

 Entry-cost valuation

-Entry-cost valuation asks what it would cost to start an equivalent business from scratch.
+Entry-cost valuation takes a practical approach by asking what it would cost to start an equivalent business from scratch.
 If you could replicate your business for £50,000, then it's probably worth around £50,000.

 Factor in the time and investment needed to build customer relationships and goodwill.
 These intangibles often take years to develop and add value beyond startup costs alone.